Louisiana Red Beans and Rice is thick, creamy, and delicious. This family recipe will have everyone clearing their plates.

 Instructions

-- Before you begin cooking, soak your red beans in a mix of water and chicken broth.4 cups Camellia Red Kidney Beans, 4 cups water, 4 cups chicken broth
+- Before you begin cooking, soak the dry red beans in 8 cups of water.4 cups Camellia Red Kidney Beans, 8 cups water

-- After two hours, rinse and strain your beans.
+- After two hours, rinse and strain the beans.
 (You can also soak them overnight to start cooking your red beans in the morning.)

 Cooking Red Beans